merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ### The system python

 I think it's a good way to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
-Solaris has Python 3, but much older.
+Solaris has only Python 2.6.
 And there are a lot of Python stuff can be installed using pkgsrc (only except modules depending on Rust).

 ## GCC 9